Gestational Diabetes in Pregnancy

 How will higher glucose levels affect my pregnancy?

-As you share the glucose in your blood with your baby, higher glucose levels in your blood can mean more glucose transfers to your baby and can affect your baby’s health
+Higher glucose levels in your blood can mean more glucose transfers to your baby, and this can affect your baby’s health

-With good control of your blood glucose levels, there is very little risk for you or your baby.
-Once you know about your GDM (after testing you) you will be referred by your midwife to the diabetes pregnancy Doctors and midwives and also signposted to useful web pages for your own learning.
-It’s important to visit these resources as soon as possible and before your first Diabetes appointment because they have lots of useful explanations, treatment descriptions and learning to help you and your baby.
+With good control of your blood glucose levels, you are more likely to enjoy a healthy pregnancy and give birth to a healthy baby.
+Once you know are diagnosed with GDM you will be referred by your midwife to the diabetes pregnancy doctors and midwives and also signposted to useful web pages and information.
+It’s important to visit these resources as soon as possible and before your first diabetes appointment because they have lots of useful explanations, treatment descriptions and learning to help you and your baby.
 These include information on how to monitor your blood glucose and immediate steps you can take to help control your glucose levels.
 Before your appointment with the diabetes team (usually the diabetes midwife) you may want to consider any further questions you still have before attending.

 The Diabetes UK website (link here) provides information on Gestational Diabetes, treatments including healthy diet, lifestyle changes, complications of diabetes and what care to expect.

-The Royal College of Obstetricians and Gynaecology provides information on how this can affect you and your baby and is available here.
+The Royal College of Obstetricians and Gynaecology provides information on how GDM can affect you and your baby and is available here.

 Treatments